SHXTGVN/SHXTGVN/README.md

 ```
 amy ; more affectionate and silly [ ? ]

-dark sonic ; more talkative and silly>
+dark sonic ; more talkative and silly

 sir lancelot ; calm , semi - verbal [ ? ] .

-fleetway ; more talkative , silly , and flirty .
+fleetway ; more talkative , silly , bolder , and flirty . [ ? ]

 muisc rust [ tf oc ] ; calm , more quiet , semi-verbal .
 ```